-The latest CAP reform improved the regulatory environment for the farming sector.
-However, this was the first time that reform was carried out under the ordinary legislative procedure, where the Council co-legislates with the European Parliament on an equal footing.
+The 2013 CAP reform improved the regulatory environment for the farming sector.
+This was the first time that a reform was carried out under the ordinary legislative procedure, where the Council co-legislates with the European Parliament on an equal footing.
 Due to the major changes introduced by the reform and its extent, it took some time and effort for the new rules to be implemented correctly.
-This is especially true for certain areas, such as the 'greening' of farm payments - through the introduction of environmentally sound farming practices, such as crop diversification, and maintaining ecologically rich landscape features and a minimum area of permanent grassland.
+This is especially true for certain areas, such as the 'greening' of farm payments, which introduced environmentally sound farming practices, such as crop diversification, and maintaining ecologically rich landscape features and a minimum area of permanent grassland.

-As a result, the EU institutions now want to look through what has been agreed and see where improvements can be made in the short or medium term and also what can be done better next time.
+The EU institutions now want to look through what has been agreed and implemented, and see where improvements can be made in the short or medium term and also what can be done better next time.
 Initially, the exercise will mostly focus on the delegated and implementing acts - those acts which help to put in place the detailed rules needed to implement the reformed CAP.

 A simpler framework for all actors in the CAP should increase competitiveness in the EU's agricultural sector.
 Simplifying CAP regulation will also save time and reduce costs for the farmers, economic operators and public authorities who have to comply with or manage the CAP, still respecting the principle of sound financial management.

 In early 2015 Commissioner Hogan initiated a thorough screening of the entire agricultural acquis in order to identify the potential for simplification in that policy.
-After this initial screening Commissioner Hogan said he would review the rules on environmental focus areas and any other aspects of the basic payment scheme which would improve the lives of farmers.
-He has also indicated that there are more than 200 other Commission regulations which will also be considered for simplification.
+After this initial screening Commissioner Hogan said he would review the rules on environmental focus areas and any other aspects of the basic payment scheme which could improve the lives of farmers.
+He also indicated that there were more than 200 other Commission regulations which would also be considered for simplification.

 - all new and ongoing proposals should deliver in terms of simplification